And greetings to you, thrill seekers and music lovers, conversationalists all across the fruited plain.

 When radio personality Rush Limbaugh told listeners the president made a pick out of weakness, Vice President Cheney phoned in the damage control.

-Now that's not correct.
+Now, that's not correct.

-We had the uh discussion, the interview with Vice President Cheney set up hours before the program started.
+We had the discussion, the interview with Vice President Cheney set up hours before the program started.

-He was in Camp LeJune, North Carolina.
+He was in Camp Lejeune, North Carolina.

-Uh, and he was speaking to the troops yesterday.
+And he was speaking to the troops yesterday.

 But this was at 10 o'clock.

-After the ba they may never call here again, but but they didn't call here.
+They didn't call here after the, they may never call here again, but they didn't call here.

-You said a few minutes ago that you're proudly conservative, but there was a lot of hand wringing when you made your nomination yesterday on Harry Myers.
+You said a few minutes ago that you're proudly conservative, but there was a lot of hand-wringing when you made your nomination yesterday on Harry Myers.

-What do you say to these critics specifically, and how can you convince them that she is as conservative as Justices um Scalia and Thomas?
+What do you say to these critics specifically, and how can you convince them that she is as conservative as Justices Scalia and Thomas?

 I guess I start over.